blogger web statistics

 Powerful and effective!
 Get the control you need and teach your children control with successful child anger management techniques.

-These 2 child anger management CDs are designed to help parents understand and teach their children effective anger management skills.
+This audiobook is designed to help parents understand and teach their children effective anger management skills.
 Listen to Dr. DeFoore as he teaches you exactly what to do

 Listen To Previews Now!